-The facts about climate change can be worrying but we can help children to understand climate change by giving them correct information, without causing panic and fear.
-Most children already read about (and handle well) “dangerous” situations in adventure story books or books with a problem or dilemma.
+The facts about climate change can be worrying but we can help children to understand climate change by giving them the correct information, without causing panic and fear.
+Most children already read about (and handle well) “dangerous” situations in adventure storybooks or books that deal with a real problem or dilemma.
 Children can also be very creative with solutions.

 The wording and images in my story (Planet Earth Needs Our Help) have been chosen carefully to present ideas about the possible impacts of climate change in a non-threatening way.
 They provide a way of engaging children in conversations and problem-solving, whilst still having fun.

 A cognitive, behavioural approach (CBT) can be very useful to help us to discuss difficult ideas.
-CBT is based on evidence of what really works for managing anxiety and worries.
+CBT is based on research and evidence of what really works for managing anxiety and worries.

 It is a set of natural ways people have always used to respond to threats, fears and anxieties.
 We just need to notice and understand how our natural thoughts and behaviours work in practice, and how to use it helpfully.
 It is important to stress to children that anxiety and low mood is normal and may only be a problem when it becomes unmanageable, impacting seriously on health and well-being.
 This is why we need to encourage children to talk to the adults they trust, and not be afraid to seek help when feeling anxious or afraid.